 So, today we’re going to talk about 5 small business ideas for beginners that are cheap to start and come with virtually no risk but your time.
 The first small business idea is what I call-

 You might have heard of SaaS, which stands for Software as a Service.
 And this is usually web-based software that companies create and license out to users.

-For example, if you know how to do bookkeeping, you might specialize in a software like Xero.
-You could offer daily bookkeeping services, migrations from other tools like Quickbooks to Xero, or provide end of the year tax prep with Xero.
+For example, if you know how to do bookkeeping, you might specialize in software like Xero.
+You could offer daily bookkeeping services, migrations from other tools like Quickbooks to Xero, or provide end-of-the-year tax prep with Xero.